The Declaration of Independence: "An Expression of the American Mind"

 What are some of the sources for the language and ideas found in the Declaration of Independence?

-Identify the key ideas in the Preamble to the Declaration of Independence: natural rights, the social contract, the right to revolution, popular sovereignty, and the right of self-determination
+Evaluate the interconnected nature of the key ideas in the Preamble to the Declaration of Independence: natural rights, the social contract, the right to revolution, popular sovereignty, and the right of self-determination.